mdbergmann/emacs-lfeunit/README.md

 This is a Emacs minor mode implementation to run LFE (ltest) tests using rebar3.

-Tests are actually run with `rebar3 as test lfe ltest -s 'the suite'`, so only tests of the current module are run.
-This is by design to allow a fast TDD workflow.

 There is no package on Elpa or Melpa.
 To install it clone this to some local folder and initialize like this in Emacs: